glagnar/objectdetection/README.md

-# OpenCV - EdgeTPU - Object Detection
+# OpenCV - EdgeTPU - Object Detection - Drones

 [![Twitter: @thomasbjgilbert](https://img.shields.io/badge/contact-@thomasbjgilbert-blue.svg?style=flat)](https://twitter.com/thomasbjgilbert)
 [![Language: Python](https://img.shields.io/badge/lang-Python-yellow.svg?style=flat)](https://www.python.org/downloads/release/python-370/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](http://opensource.org/licenses/MIT)

 This is repository will provide a framework for using OpenCV with an Edge TPU such as [Coral.ai](https://coral.ai/products/accelerator) for use both in develpment and deployment.
 It has been made in such a way, that you can develope and test with ease on your local machine - and use Docker to deploy on your hardware like for example the Raspbery Pi.

+## Drone Support
+ This framework is specifically tuned to work in a microservice environment, providing new capabilities to Drones using the [ROS](https://robots.ros.org) environment.

 ## Hardware / Software
 This framework has been tested to run on the